USS Sterlet: Fourth War Patrol

 Sterlet’s fourth war patrol lasted from 29 April to 10 June and took her north of Japan to the Sea of Okhotsk and the vicinity of the Kuril Islands.
 On this cruise, her proximity to Soviet territory and the port of Vladivostok complicated her mission.
-Though Soviet ships were advised to remain out of the war zone around Japan, Sterlet had to be extremely vigilant in her identification of potential targets lest she send some of the United States's allies in the European war to a wet, chilly grave.
-Lack of certainty in identification forced the submarine to pass up several inviting targets.
+Though Soviet ships were advised to remain out of the war zone around Japan, Sterlet had to be extremely vigilant in her identification of potential targets lest she inadvertently attack an ally.
+Lack of certainty in identification forced the submarine to pass up several targets.
 To further cloud the issue, Japanese ships probably attempted to disguise themselves as Soviets on several occasions to escape American submarines.

 Sterlet, however, managed to emerge victorious over two enemy ships.
 In the late afternoon of 29 May, she encountered a large and a small freighter, escorted by three patrol frigates.
 At 16:41, the submarine tried for a good setup, but failed due to the convoy's rapid change in course.
-She lost sound contact around 1720 and, 40 minutes later surfaced for a daylight end-around.
-At 1822, the lookouts sighted smoke; and, by 21:53, the submarine was in position to launch a night surface radar attack.
+She lost sound contact around 1720 and, 40 minutes later, surfaced for a daylight end-around.
+At 1822, the lookouts sighted smoke; by 21:53, the submarine was in position to launch a night surface radar attack.
 She launched six torpedoes, three at each freighter.
 Two minutes later, one of the escorts peeled off and made for Sterlet.
 She immediately went right full rudder, all ahead at flank speed.
-In another two minutes, two torpedoes plowed into each of the two targets—four explosions within 20 seconds.
+In another two minutes, two torpedoes impacted each of the two targets—four explosions within 20 seconds.
 At 22:05, the enemy frigate began random depth charge attacks.
 Three minutes later, the smaller of the two targets sank by the stern.